DevEverton/VUTTR/README.md

 # VUTTR
 Mobile challenge proposed from the freelancer website [Bossabox](https://bossabox.com/).
+The entire project was build using SwiftUI.
+The backend was built in NodeJS and it was provided from the website.
+You can get the API cloning [this repository](https://gitlab.com/bossabox/challenge-fake-api/tree/master)

 ##Wireframes